What Is the Best Wood for Walking Sticks?

 Possessing a unique sheen and grain pattern, hazel is a particularly attractive wood once polished, and makes an excellent canvas for a range of intricate patterns and carvings.
 Hazel is widespread across the Northern Hemisphere, and can be found in a series of large deciduous trees and shrubs.

 Our Hazel Walking Sticks range is mostly made up of robust hiking sticks, but with some effort the wood has also been made into some more refined walking sticks for use just about anywhere:

 Maple has long been a favourite in the manufacturing of furniture, as its strength resists wear and bending over time, while it's distinct tightly-packed grain pattern makes for an aesthetically-pleasing appearance.
 The wood stands up particularly well to processes like flame-scorching, providing a vast array of different outcomes from a single piece of wood.

 Finding the right wood specimen for our Maple Walking Sticks can be difficult, but those that are made are some of the most-sough after sticks we offer.

 Oak is a popular hardwood that's known for its robustness and beauty.
 This traditional material is highly durable, which means that your stick will last a long time without becoming damaged.
 Some people even say that oak looks better with age!

-Still not sure which type of wood to settle on?
-If so, the Exotic Ebony, Maple and Padouk Derby Handle Cane might be your answer.
+Then go for a stick that combines multiple stunning types of wood!
+The Exotic Ebony, Maple and Padouk Derby Handle Cane shown below might be your answer.
 Designed with a beech shaft and ebony, maple and padouk handle, this stylish stick is a must have.
-The stick has a black and red shaft, making it ideal for formal occasions like the races and gatherings.
+The stick has a black and red shaft, making it ideal for formal occasions like the races and gatherings: